List of The Fixies episodes

 The Fixies is a Russian animated television series created by Alexander Tatarsky that premiered on Russia-1 on 13 December 2010.
 The series revolves around an eponymous race of tiny people who take care of various devices whilst attempting to remain hidden from the humans who use them, with the exception of Tom Thomas and Professor Eugenius.
 The series is loosely based on The Little Warranty People by Eduard Uspensky.

-As of 10 July 2025, 314 episodes of The Fixies have aired, with the series itself having completed its fifth season.
-Each season consists of 0 or 52 or 53 episodes.
-The Fixies: Top Secret, a feature-length film, was released on 28 October 2017, and a sequel, Fixies vs. Crabots was released on 21 December 2019.
+As of 20 April 2026, 289 episodes of The Fixies have aired, with the series itself having completed its fifth season.
+The first, second, fifth, and sixth seasons consist of 52 episodes, while the third and fourth consist of 53.
+A feature-length film, titled The Fixies: Top Secret, was released on 28 October 2017, and a sequel titled Fixies vs. Crabots was released on 21 December 2019.